xmine64/subteez-console/README.md

 # Subteez Console
 This is a console version of [Subteez App](https://play.google.com/store/apps/details?id=madamin.subtitles).
-You can use it to search and download subtitles from [Subteez server](https://github.com/minusium/subteez-subscene-proxy).
+You can use it to search and download subtitles from [Subteez server](https://github.com/minusium/subteez-subscene-proxy), or write scripts to do automated tasks.

 # Screenshots
 * Interactive Mode: